TacticalAPI

 Pairing with the gRPC plugin's gRPC-Web transport

 TacticalAPI servers commonly expose two ports: a native HTTP/2 gRPC endpoint (typically :4267) and a gRPC-Web endpoint (typically :4268) for browser-fronted clients.
-Bowire's gRPC plugin speaks both — once v0.2.0 lands, point at the native port for full bidirectional access, or at the gRPC-Web port behind an L7 proxy.
-Discovery (this release) works against either transport because the proto schema is bundled, not fetched at connect time.
+Bowire's gRPC plugin speaks both — point at the native port for full bidirectional access, or at the gRPC-Web port behind an L7 proxy.
+Discovery works against either transport because the proto schema is bundled, not fetched at connect time.

 Licensing — please read